Saddle point preconditioners for weak-constraint 4D-Var: Conclusions

 \section{Conclusions}

-In this paper we have proposed new preconditioning approaches for the saddle point formulation of the weak-constraint 4D-Var data assimilation problem {{in the presence of correlated observation errors}}.
-In particular our new approach for approximating the model term, $\widehat{\bfL}$, incorporated model information for the first time.
-Additionally we proposed a variety of approaches that permit computationally efficient inclusion of correlation information within the observation error covariance term, $\widehat{\bfR}$.

-In summary: \begin{itemize} \item We developed new bounds for the eigenvalues of the preconditioned saddle point system in the case of a block diagonal preconditioner.
-The qualitative information can be used to assess the quality of preconditioners for each term, despite the bounds being weaker when $\bfD$ is ill-conditioned. \item We investigated how the constituent terms within the bounds behave for existing and proposed choices of $\widehat{\bfL}$ and $\widehat{\bfR}$.
-We find that our new approaches have beneficial spectral properties.
-For any problem, including model information via $\LM$ yields many repeated unit eigenvalues of $\LM^{-\top}\bfL^\top\bfL\LM^{-1}$.
-Our new approaches yield extreme eigenvalues of the preconditioned system that are bounded by moderate numbers. \item We considered two numerical examples: the Lorenz 96 problem and the heat equation.
-Including model information via $\LM$ reduced iterations for both problems.
-For both examples we found clear reductions in iterations, {{matrix--vector products and}} wallclock times when incorporating correlated information in $\widehat{\bfR}$ for both the block diagonal preconditioner with MINRES and the inexact constraint preconditioner with GMRES. \end{itemize}
+{ We proposed new preconditioners for the saddle point formulation of the weak-constraint 4D-Var data assimilation problem {{in the presence of correlated observation errors}}.
+Our approach for approximating the model term, $\widehat{\bfL}$, incorporated model information for the first time.
+We also proposed a range of approaches that permit inclusion of computationally efficient correlation information within the observation error covariance term, $\widehat{\bfR}$.
+In summary: \begin{itemize} \item We developed new bounds for the eigenvalues of the preconditioned saddle point system in the case of a block diagonal preconditioner. \item We investigated how the constituent terms within the bounds behave for existing and proposed choices of $\widehat{\bfL}$ and $\widehat{\bfR}$.
+Including model information via $\LM$ yields many repeated unit eigenvalues of $\LM^{-\top}\bfL^\top\bfL\LM^{-1}$.
+Our new approaches yield eigenvalues of this matrix that are frequently bounded above by moderate numbers. \item We considered two numerical examples: the Lorenz 96 problem and the heat equation.
+Including model information via $\LM$ reduced iterations for both problems. \end{itemize}

-Similarly to previous work \cite{gratton2018guaranteeing,green2019model,fisher2017parallelization}, using an inexact constraint preconditioner performed much better than the block diagonal preconditioner in terms of both iterations and wallclock time.
-Although {{bounds on the eigenvalues of the preconditioned system}} developed in this paper only apply to the block diagonal setting, improvements to individual terms were also found to aid the efficiency of the inexact constraint preconditioner. {{Synthetic observation error covariances matrices were constructed that reproduce many of the challenges that occur for hyperspectral instruments.}} {\rev{The use of preconditioners that account for correlated observation information led to a significant reduction in iterations for all experiments.
-Additionally,}} iterations when using $\bfR_{block}$ were very close to those of $\bfR$, with larger reductions in wallclock time for cases when the application of $\widehat{\bfR}^{-1}$ is the dominant computational cost.
-For problems where $\bfR$ is very ill-conditioned, we would expect the improvements in performance to be even greater than in the experiments presented here.